-If the project moves forward beyond the design phase, the City will host a second community meeting in the spring of 2022, prior to construction

-If the project proceeds to construction, we expect to start in the summer of 2022.
+If the project moves forward beyond the design phase, the City will host a second community meeting in the spring of 2022, prior to construction.
+If the project proceeds to construction, the City expects to start in the summer of 2022.
 The current projected end date is the summer/fall of 2023.